rkaramc-learn/learn-llm-rag/NEXT STEPS.md

 Response errors occur when reading the response from the LLM -- in `__init__.py:callSimpleLLM()`.
 This is especially important when using streaming responses.

+The existing logging statements take care of network, query and response errors.
+For a simple one-shot LLM wrapper, all we need to do is log the error and return a default response.
+More extensive error handling will be required when building a UI for the LLM.